Switajski/Flexible-ERP/README.md

 Getting started
 ---------------
 Flexible-ERP is developed with Eclipse.
-In order to program it run from command line:
+In order to open the project via eclipse, run from command line:

 `git clone git@github.com:Switajski/Flexible-ERP.git`